 The employeeCategory is blocking certain content categories; for example, Adult themes, Adware, and Gambling.
 The, contractorCategory is more restrictive, blocking, Adult themes, Adware, Gambling, Games, News, and Social Networking.
 Expand employeeCategory to view its list of blocked categories.
 You can edit the list to add or remove categories.

-In Umbrella, navigate to Policies > Policy List and configure two policies:
+In Umbrella, navigate to Policies > Management > All Policies and configure two policies:

 a.
 Expand a policy.

 b.
 Click Edit under Identities Affected to see all the identities/network devices (Pod#-WLC_employeeOD) mapped to this policy

 c.
 Click Set & Return and go to Content Setting Applied to verify that category settings are applied to this policy as shown below.

 a.
 Configure a AAA server or ISE to allow users to be 802.1x authenticated and have the server return ROLE string back to the wireless controller for local policy enforcement.

 As illustrated below, on the ISE, configure users, that is, employee and contractor:

 b.
 Next, configure groups, that is, group Employee and contractor.

 Note: In this section of ISE, we are testing with ISE internal users.
 If ISE is pointing to an external user database like Active Directory, the rule changes and points to the respective user AD group.